PabloMallaroni/project_cb_rsfmri/README.md

-## Code and derivatives accompanying the paper: "Spatiotemporal mapping of brain organisation following the administration of 2C-B and psilocybin" - Molecular Psychiatry (accepted).
+## Code and derivatives accompanying the paper

+**Spatiotemporal mapping of brain organisation following the administration of 2C-B and psilocybin**
+*Molecular Psychiatry* (accepted)

 ## Data availability

 This repository does **not** contain raw neuroimaging or behavioural data.
 This work was finished almost a year and a half ago, but much of that time was spent waiting at the editorial stage rather than in peer review.
 Glad to be able to share, but note that as a result, my memory may be foggy on some of the example derivatives used in the paper provided under `/derivatives`.

 To reproduce the full analyses, users will need:

 - Preprocessed, parcellated resting-state fMRI time series
 - PET-derived receptor and transporter density maps (parcellated)
 - Behavioural and questionnaire data
+- Matlab/python
 For raw data, you can contact the corresponding author to set up a DSA upon reasonable request.

 ## Usage notes

 - Scripts are study-specific and require manual adjustment of paths.
-- Analyses are provided individually rather than as a single pipeline, so they can be used in a modular way.
+- Analyses are provided individually rather than as a single pipeline so that they can be used in a modular way.
 - The code is shared for transparency and reproducibility rather than as a general-purpose toolbox.

 ## What this code does

 This repository contains the analysis code used in the paper to quantify drug-induced changes in resting-state functional brain organisation under 2C-B and psilocybin.
 The code implements the following analyses:

-# Functional connectivity
+### Functional connectivity

 - **Static functional connectivity (sFC)**
-  Computes pairwise Pearson correlations between parcellated resting-state fMRI time series, followed by Fisher z-transformation.
+  Computes pairwise Pearson correlations between parcellated resting-state fMRI time series, followed by Fisher z-transformation as well as its nodal derivative global FC.

 - **Dynamic functional connectivity (dFC)**
   Estimates time-varying connectivity using framewise conditional correlations and quantifies variance of connectivity fluctuations across time.

-- **Global functional connectivity (gFC)**
-  Computes mean connectivity strength per region as a nodal summary measure.

-# Signal complexity
+### Signal complexity

 - **Sample entropy (sampEn)**
   Computes regional BOLD signal complexity using fixed parameters (m = 2, r = 0.3 × SD).